diogotcorreia/master-thesis/docs/proposal/proposal.typ

 // to whom, and in particular explain the interest of the organization or
 // company within which the project is carried out.]

-Through the use of static and/or dynamic code analysis, this work in this thesis will consist of creating a tool that can detect class pollution in the Python programming language, followed by running this tool in various open-source libraries and applications.
+Code reuse attacks take advantage of existing code in an application to execute code flows that were not intended by its developers, having the potential to perform malicious actions.
+This class of attacks can take various forms, such as object injection @php-object-injection, prototype pollution @pp-yinzhi-cao, class pollution, and more, depending on language-specific features.
+While the former two have been the focus of many studies throughout the years, there has been little research done on class pollution in the Python programming language @pp-python.

-Class pollution consists in changing properties of a class/superclass or even the global namespace through Python's internal accessors (e.g., `__class__`, `__base__`, `__globals__`, etc.).
+In Python, class pollution consists in changing properties of a class/superclass or even the global namespace through Python's internal accessors (e.g., `__class__`, `__base__`, `__globals__`, etc.).
-This behaviour is similar to, although slightly more limited than, JavaScript's Prototype Pollution, which various studies have concluded that is widespread and can result in severe vulnerabilities like Remote Code Execution (RCE) @silent-spring.
+This behaviour is similar to, although slightly more limited than, JavaScript's prototype pollution, which various studies have concluded that is widespread and can result in severe vulnerabilities like Remote Code Execution (RCE)
+@silent-spring and Cross-Site Scripting (XSS) @probetheproto.

-The results of this project will uncover how widespread this vulnerability is and if any of the found vulnerabilities are exploitable in practice.
+The results of this project will uncover how widespread this vulnerability is and if any of the found vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
+Additionally, investigation of the root causes of class pollution will help developers avoid dangerous constructs.

 = Research Questions
 // [A degree project must investigate a specific research/technical
 // question.
 Provisionally state the question that the project will
 // target.]

+#[
+  #set enum(numbering: (..nums) => [*RQ#numbering("1.", ..nums)*])
+  + What are the root causes and possible consequences of class pollution in a Python application?
-- *RQ1:* How to design a tool that can efficiently and accurately detect class pollution in Python?
+  + How to design and implement a tool that can efficiently and accurately detect class pollution in Python?
-- *RQ2:* What is the impact of class pollution in vulnerable Python application?
-- *RQ3:* Is class pollution in Python widespread and exploitable in real world applications?
+  + Is class pollution in Python widespread and exploitable in real world applications?
-- *RQ4:* How does class pollution in Python compare to prototype pollution in JavaScript when it comes to exploitability and widespreadness?
+  + How does class pollution in Python compare to prototype pollution in JavaScript when it comes to exploitability and widespreadness?
+]

 = Hypothesis
 // [What is the expected outcome of the investigation?]